vvelrath/Multi-threaded-Web-Server/Readme.md

-The objective of this project is to implement a multi-threaded web server “myhttpd” in C/C++ on a UNIX-based platform.
+The objective of this project is to implement a multi-threaded web server "myhttpd" in C/C++ on a UNIX-based platform.

 To run this program use the following syntax: